easyctf/writeups-2014/README.md

 *someone write some really inspiring stuff here*

+Thanks for playing EasyCTF!
+Here are the solutions to the problems.
+If you have something to add, feel free to make a pull request to https://github.com/failedxyz/easyctf_writeups.

 ## Credits

 I'd like to thank all those people who helped make EasyCTF happen.